WeegeeNumbuh1/FlightGazer-webapp/README.md

 The `update.sh` script for FlightGazer also handles updating the web interface as well and this is the preferred method.

 ## Uninstall
-Use the `uninstall-webapp.sh` script in the `web-app` folder in FlightGazer directory.
+Use the `uninstall-webapp.sh` script in the `web-app` folder in the FlightGazer directory.

 ## Changelog
 [`Changelog-webapp.txt`](/Changelog-webapp.txt)